zac-poe/bash-timer/README.md

 # Overview
 The purpose of these scripts is to provide simple command line utilities for timers.
+If you find them useful, you may want to create symbolic links to your /usr/local/bin for quick access.

 # Usage
 The *timer.sh* script has the following options: